From B to C: How to Become Proficient in Any Language (part 1)

 Fluent: Fluent writers stick to short, direct sentences and messages.
 At the fluent level, writing is almost entirely devoid of subtext or overtones—what is written is usually what is meant, and nothing more.

-Of all the learners who reach fluency, very few of those people reach proficiency.
+Of all the learners who start on the path of learning a language, very few reach fluency.

 You might be wondering: If a learner has been dedicated enough to reach fluency, then why do they have such difficulty reaching proficiency?

 The process of language learning can largely be compared to climbing a mountain.

 When you begin climbing, you’re starting from zero.
 Every single thing you’re learning and doing is helping you gain ground up the mountain.

 At this point, you may spend hours and hours diligently learning, but you won’t feel like you’re making much progress.
 Though you’re putting the time in, you may feel stuck, and see much less return on your learning investment than you did when you started.